liferay/liferay-docs-dxp-cloud/user/articles/08-reference/03-command-line-tool.markdown

 ## Manage Environment Variables

-To manage environment variables with the CLI, you should use the `lcp env` command.
+You can use the `lcp env` command to manage environment variables.
 Here are some common examples.

 Get the list of environment variables for a particular service: